Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Flemoklav Solutab, like Amoxiclav, is a protected penicillin, which ensures its high antibacterial activity against most bacteria that can provoke the development of prostatitis.

-An important advantage of Flemoklav Solutab is that it comes in the form of dispersible tablets.
-This makes it convenient for some patient groups.
+An important advantage of the drug Flemoklav solutab is that it is available in the form of dispersible tablets.
+This makes it convenient to take for some groups of patients.
 Moreover, this form of release has a gentle effect on the gastric mucosa and is more easily absorbed by the body.

-It is impossible not to mention such a plus of the Flemoklav Solutab preparation, as its ability to fight beta-lactamase strains of bacteria that are resistant to a number of other antibiotics.
+It is impossible not to mention such a plus of the drug Flemoklav solutab, as its ability to fight beta-lactamase strains of bacteria that are resistant to a number of other antibiotics.

 Minuses

-The disadvantages of Flemoklav Solutab are its high cost compared to other forms of penicillin production with clavulanic acid.
-So, 400-500 rubles will have to be paid for the packaging of the drug.
+Among the disadvantages of the drug Flemoklav solutab is its high cost compared to other forms of penicillins with clavulanic acid.
+So, for the packaging of the drug, it will be necessary to pay 400-500 rubles.

 Also, the disadvantages of the drug include the presence of contraindications to its use, including: hypersensitivity to the components of the drug, jaundice, liver dysfunction, infectious mononucleosis, lymphocytic leukemia.